Getting Started#

 casanovo --help

-All auxiliary data, model, and training-related parameters can be specified in a user created .yaml
+All auxiliary data, model, and training-related parameters can be specified in a YAML configuration file.
+To generate a YAML file containing the current Casanovo defaults, run:

 Download model weights#

-Not all releases might have a model file included on the Releases page, in which case model weights for alternative releases with the same major version number can be used.
+Not all releases will have a model file included on the Releases page, in which case model weights for alternative releases with the same major version number can be used.

 Running Casanovo#